-These six concepts have been extensively studied in connection with supervised learning of non-linguistic categories.
-In a typical experiment, the participant is shown a randomlyselected stimulus, judges whether it belongs to the target concept, and is then told the correct response.
+These six concepts have been extensively studied in connection with supervised learning of non-linguistic categories.4 In a typical experiment, the participant is shown a randomly-selected stimulus, judges whether it belongs to the target concept, and is then told the correct response.
 This cycle repeats until some performance criterion is met.
-The main finding is that difficulty increases along with the number of relevant features: Type I is easier than Type II, which is easier than Types III, IV, and V, which in turn are easier than Type VI (Shepard et al., 1961; Haygood and Bourne, 1965; Nosofsky et al., 1994; Feldman, 2000; Love, 2002).
+The main finding is that difficulty increases along with the number of relevant features: Type I is easier than Type II, which is easier than Types III, IV, and V, which in turn are easier than Type VI (Shepard et al., 1961; Neisser and Weene, 1962; Nosofsky et al., 1994; Feldman, 2000; Love, 2002; Smith et al., 2004).

 Analogous phonological stimuli have been used in both supervised and unsupervised learning experiments.
 Participants are either trained with feedback to divide stimuli into "legal" and "illegal" categories, or are familiarized without feedback on "legal" stimuli only.
 They are then asked to categorize stimuli as legal or illegal, or to decide which of two stimuli is the legal one.
-The same difficulty hierarchy has been found for Types I, II, and VI.
-The other types have not to our knowledge been studied.
+The phonological experiments have replicated the non-linguistic difficulty hierarchy for Types I, II, and VI.
+We know of no published studies on the other three types.